mbreuss/consistency_trajectory_models_toy_task/README.md

 ```math
 x_{\text{target}}(x_t, u, s) = G_{\text{sg}(\theta)}(G_{\text{sg}(\theta)}(\text{Solver}(x_t, t, u;\phi), s, 0))
 ```
+The soft consistency loss tries to enforce local consistency and global consistency for the model, which should enable small jumps for ODE-like sovlers and large jumps for few step generation.

 For our application the GAN loss is not usable, thus I didnt implement it yet.